toriving/toriving.github.io/_posts/2020-05-08-Do Not Have Enough Data Deep Learning to the Rescue.md

 ## 6. Discussion and Future Work

 >We introduce LAMBADA for improving classifiers’ performance.
-It involves fine-tuning a language model, generat-ing new labeled-condition sentences and a filtering phase.
+It involves fine-tuning a language model, generating new labeled-condition sentences and a filtering phase.
 We showed that our method statically improves classifiers’ performance on small data sets.
 In addition, we showed that LAMBADA beats the state-of-the-art techniques in data augmentation.